 During Task 1, the Developer is required to complete the following tasks and submit the following deliverables.

-Approval to Initiate After the PA is executed, KYTC will issue Notice authorizing the Developer to begin Task 1 Pre-C preliminary engineering.
-Within 10 business days Developer shall notify KYTC that preliminary eng has commenced. onstruction work, including s of issuance of NTP1, Due Date Task 1 activities and deliverables shall be complete the Project Schedule.
-All Task 1 deliverables sha approved before beginning work on Task 2.
-2 KYTC Review and Approval KYTC will review the documentation to confirm that the deliverables are completed and align with the requirements of the RFP and PA.
+Approval to Initiate After the PA is executed, KYTC will issue Notice to Proceed 1 (NTP1) authorizing the Developer to begin Task 1 Pre-Construction work, including preliminary engineering.
+Within 10 business days of issuance of NTP1, Developer shall notify KYTC that preliminary engineering and permitting work has commenced.
+Due Date Task 1 activities and deliverables shall be completed within 90 days of receiving NTP1.
+This time frame shall be reflected in the Project Schedule submitted in Task 0.3.
+All Task 1 deliverables shall be provided to KYTC and approved before beginning work on Task 2.
+KYTC Review and Approval KYTC will review the documentation to confirm that the deliverables are completed and align with the requirements of the RFP and PA.
 Unless otherwise noted, after the PA is signed, KYTC will review deliverables within 10 business days.
 If required, and at KYTC's request, the Developer must remedy or amend the deliverables.
 After confirmation of successful completion of Task 1, KYTC will issue Notice to Proceed 2 (NTP2) authorizing the Developer to begin Task 2, Final Design and permitting.
-Task Task Description Deliverable

-1.0 Notification of Pre- Construction Work Developer must provide KYTC with written notification that Pre-Construction work has commenced. Α. Notification of Pre- Construction Work 1.1 Final Site Host Agreement Developer must provide a Final Site Host Agreement which identifies proposed responsibilities of Developer and Site Host over the life of the Project.
-Developer must note any material proposed changes compared to the Draft Site Host Agreement. Α. Final Site Host Agreement 1.2 Final Payment and Performance Bonds Developer must provide Final Payment and Performance Bond Agreement(s) per the requirements of the RFP. А. В. Final Payment Bond agreements Final Performance Bond agreements 1.3 Final Proof of Insurance Developer must provide Final copies of insurance certificates and plan, per the requirements of the RFP. Α. Copies of final insurance certificates and plan 1.4 Proposal Form - Site and Project Information Developer must provide updated site plan and project information.
-The updated site plan must identify and include the following items: • Vehicular access А. В. Updated RFP Attachment 8 Updated Site Plan
+Task Task Description Deliverable 1.0 Notification of Pre- Construction Work Developer must provide KYTC with written notification that Pre-Construction work has commenced.
+A. Notification of Pre- Construction Work notification that Pre-Construction work has Construction Work 1.1 Final Site Host notification that Pre-Construction work has commenced.
+Developer must provide a Final Site Host Agreement which identifies proposed responsibilities of Developer and Site Host over the life of the Project.
+Developer must note any material proposed changes compared Construction Work A. Final Site Host Construction Work 1.1 Final Site Host Agreement 1.2 Final Payment and notification that Pre-Construction work has commenced.
+Developer must provide a Final Site Host Agreement which identifies proposed responsibilities of Developer and Site Host over the life of the Project.
+Developer must note any material proposed changes compared to the Draft Site Host Agreement.
+Developer must provide Final Payment and Performance Bond Agreement(s) per the Construction Work A. Final Site Host Agreement A. Final Payment Bond agreements B. Final Performance